 Composition of SUGC Work Scope 1.
 Members: (A) Conveners of DUGC of all disciplines, HSS and centers.
 (B) Two UG student representatives nominated by the Student Gymkhana.
 2. Convener: Nominated by the Senate.
 3. Member Secretary: DR/AR (Academics) ex-officio.
-To discuss all the issues recommended by the DUGCs covering the academic programmes, UG curriculum and courses, academic indiscipline, academic malpractices and send its recommendations to the Senate.
-Based upon the recommendations of the DUGC, assessment of the academic programs and suggest appropriate revisions or modifications or improvements to Senate.
-Discussing the revision of the UG curriculum based upon the recommendations of the DUGC and recommending the same to the Senate.
-Discussion on the starting of new UG programs.
-Discussion on starting of new UG courses and recommending the same to the Senate.
-Cases of Early-termination of the UG students keeping in view the recommendations of the concerned DUGC.
-Any issue related to UG students. ( can be excused from those meetings or part of meeting in which certain academic performance issue
+3. Member Secretary: DR/AR (Academics) ex-officio.
+4. Discussion on the starting of new UG courses and recommending the same to the Senate.
+5. Cases of Early-termination of the UG students keeping in view the recommendations of the concerned DUGC.
+7. Any issue related to UG students.